wwzll123/ESM-DBP/README.md

 - [fasta_path]: The path of UniDBP40.
 - [device]: 'cuda:0' is recommended.
 - [batch_size]: This should depend on the available memory.
 Our memory size is 64GB, and a batch size of 100 is appropriate.
-- [device]: List of available CUDAs.
+- [device_list]: List of available CUDAs.
 For example: 0,1,2,3
 - [epoch]: 20 is recommended.

 # Reference